-Supreme Court of Ireland – the latest and most important judgments from what used to be Ireland’s final court of appeal.
+Supreme Court of Ireland – the latest and most relevant judgments from what remains Ireland’s final court of appeal.

 Irish Statute Book – all Irish statutes from 1922 in a searchable database, plus the Irish Constitution and statutory instruments.
 An invaluable resource.